Cihan0201/WeatherAppMidProf/README.md

-Weather App is an application where you can see today's weather and 14 days weather.
-And also yo can see detail weather data of each day.
+The Weather App is a mobile application that provides users with current weather conditions and the 14-day weather forecast.
+Additionally, users can access detailed weather data for each day.

 API: https://api.open-meteo.com/